 I also want to state that there is no universal cure for alcoholism.
 These supplements can provide noticeable relief, but they will not turn an alcoholic into a normal person overnight.
 For that kind of transformation, you will want to look into reframing your perception of alcohol.

-But as an aid for biochemical repair that can also help with insomnia, I think that Alcohol Support is a must-have for anyone in alcohol recovery who is having trouble sleeping at night.
+But as an aid for biochemical repair that can also help with insomnia, I think that Calm Support is a must-have for anyone in alcohol recovery who is having trouble sleeping at night.

 We will now proceed to explore some slightly more potent supplements that I’ve tried for myself at least several times each, and which I feel confident in recommending.